 Stade Bandjoun FC entered the contest with their tails up, having conquered Dragon Yaounde, Bamboutos FC of Mbouda and Stade Renard in the running to the last eight.

-Lead striker Mozart Gwot and skipper Nyame Rodrique were guilty of squandering gilt-edged opportunities, but Ekolle’s heroics in the other end kept Stade alive all afternoon.
+Lead striker Gwot Stephane Bell and skipper Nyame Rodrique were guilty of squandering gilt-edged opportunities, but Ekolle’s heroics in the other end kept Stade alive all afternoon.

 Coach Joseph Victor K failed to make it 15 wins in fifteen on regular time this season, but found the resources to better their second tier opponents from the East region and set up an exciting semi-final clash against the winner between PWD of Bamenda and Dynamo of Douala in one of the other quarter-final.